opencv/opencv/modules/core/doc/basic_structures.rst

     Mat A;
     A = Mat::zeros(3, 3, CV_32F);
-..

 Note that in the above sample a new matrix will be allocated only if ``A`` is not 3x3 floating-point matrix, otherwise the existing matrix ``A`` will be filled with 0's.

 .. index:: Mat::ones

-cv::Mat::ones
+Mat::ones
 -------------
-.. cfunction:: static MatExpr Mat::ones(int rows, int cols, int type) static MatExpr Mat::ones(Size size, int type) static MatExpr Mat::ones(int ndims, const int* sizes, int type)
+.. c:function:: static MatExpr Mat::ones(int rows, int cols, int type) static MatExpr Mat::ones(Size size, int type) static MatExpr Mat::ones(int ndims, const int* sizes, int type)

     Returns array of all 1's of the specified size and type